photo collage of IELCC events

 About the Center

 Established in 2023, the Inland Empire Labor & Community Center (IELCC) builds on decades of relationships and trusted partnerships between UCR faculty, staff, and students, and local policymakers, labor, and community leaders across the Inland Empire region and state of California.
-Housed within the College of Humanities, Arts, and Social Sciences (CHASS), the IELCC addresses critical issues facing working people in the Inland Empire and California through public-facing, educational, and leadership-building activities, and applied policy-relevant research in partnership with regional unions and community-based organizations.
+Housed within the College of Humanities, Arts, and Social Sciences (CHASS), the IELCC addresses critical issues facing working people in the Inland Empire and California through public-facing educational and leadership-building activities, and applied policy-relevant research in partnership with regional unions and community-based organizations.

 Mission